Foreign relations of Niger

 Niger pursues a moderate foreign policy and maintains friendly relations with both East and West.
 It is a member state of the United Nations.
 Niger maintains a special relationship with France and enjoys close relations with its West African neighbours.

 Multilateral relations

-It is a charter member of the Organization of African Unity and the West African Monetary Union and also belongs to the Niger Basin Authority and the Lake Chad Basin Commission, the Economic Community of West African States, the Non-Aligned Movement, and the Organisation of Islamic Cooperation.
-Niger belongs to the United Nations and its main specialized agencies and in 1980-81 served on the UN Security Council.
-The first president of Niger, Hamani Diori, maintained close relations with the west and became internationally prominent in his diplomatic work, seeking to broker resolutions to conflicts in Africa and beyond.
-He was particularly prominent in his involvement as a negotiator during the Nigerian Civil War.
+It is a charter member of the Organization of African Unity and the West African Monetary Union.
+Also, it belongs to the Niger Basin Authority and the Lake Chad Basin Commission, the Economic Community of West African States, the Non-Aligned Movement, and the Organisation of Islamic Cooperation.
+Niger belongs to the United Nations and its main specialized agencies and, in 1980-81, served on the UN Security Council.
+The first president of Niger, Hamani Diori, maintained close relations with the West and became internationally prominent in his diplomatic work, seeking to broker resolutions to conflicts in Africa and beyond.
+His involvement as a negotiator was particularly prominent during the Nigerian Civil War.

 Niger maintains a permanent purpose to the United Nations Headquarters in New York City, at 417 East 50th Street.
 In 2009, its Ambassador to the United Nations was Ibrahim A. Abani.

+Diplomatic relations

+List of countries which Niger maintains diplomatic relations with: